schemahero/schemahero/README.md

 # Community

 For questions about using SchemaHero, there's a [Replicated Community](https://help.replicated.com/community) forum, and a [#schemahero channel in Kubernetes Slack](https://kubernetes.slack.com/channels/schemahero).
 If you are interested in contributing to Schemahero, you can find more information on how to get started  on our [Community page](https://schemahero.io/community/).

+If you're a user of SchemaHero, add yourself to the [ADOPTERS](/ADOPTERS) file!